absinthe-graphql/absinthe/README.md

 A custom adapter module must merely implement the `Absinthe.Adapter` protocol, in many cases with `use Absinthe.Adapter` and only overriding the desired functions.

+Note that types that are defined external to your application (including the introspection types) may not be compatible if you're using a different adapter.

 ## Specification Implementation